Links to Mobile Internet Setups

 This is where we let no longer updated blogs and out-of-date set-ups live.

 - Jack Mayer - On the road for over a decade, and working in the software industry.
 Has vast experience in installing RV Park WiFi setups too.

-- WheelingIt - Nina & Paul previously traveled the US in a motorhome doing lots of boondocking and volunteer workamping, as well as running their blogs, investing and doing some freelance writing & photography.
-They recently moved across the big blue yonder to Europe to continue their adventure.
+- WheelingIt - Nina & Paul previously traveled the US in a motorhome doing lots of boondocking and volunteer workamping, as well as running their blogs, investing, and doing some freelance writing & photography.
+They then moved across the big blue yonder to Europe to continue their adventure.